shuzwang/P2_cochlea/README.md

 Besides the existing packages we used, we also generated some novel functions for our manuscript.

-* Jaccard_matrix.R: Jaccard_matrix.R script includes the functions to annotate differentially accessible regions to genes and generated Jaccard similarity matrix between differentially expressed genes from scRNA-seq data and annotated differentially accessible regions from scATAC-seq data.
+* Jaccard_matrix.R: `Jaccard_matrix.R` script includes the functions to annotate differentially accessible regions to genes and generated Jaccard similarity matrix between differentially expressed genes from scRNA-seq data and annotated differentially accessible regions from scATAC-seq data.

-*
+* TF_mode_classification.R : `TF_mode_classification.R` script includes the functions to identify differentially expressed TF genes and identify differentially accessible TF motifs between two populations (HC VS SC).
+Such functions provide three different statistical tests for users to choose like median value comparison, Student t-test, and Wilcoxon rank sum test to compare two populations.
+Also, the script includes the function to classify the TF mode into activators and repressors based on relations between gene expression and chromatin accessiblity.